 '''

-S3OutputLocation=s3://query-results-bucket/test-folder-1
+S3OutputLocation=s3://query-results-bucket/testfolder-1

 '''

 - d.
 Configure authentication by specifying the authentication mechanism to use and providing your credentials.
-For more information, see Configuring Authentication on Non-Windows Machines on page 33. - e.
+For more information, see Configuring Authentication on Non-Windows Machines on page 35. - e.
+Optionally, configure the driver to connect to Athena through a proxy server.
+For more information, see Configuring Proxy Connections on Non-Windows Machines on page 38. - f.
 Optionally, configure encryption for your query results.
-For more information, see Configuring Query Result Encryption on a Non-Windows Machine on page 36. - f.
+For more information, see Configuring Query Result Encryption on a Non-Windows Machine on page 39. - g.
 Optionally, set additional key-value pairs as needed to specify other optional connection settings.
-For detailed information about all the configuration options supported by the Simba Athena ODBC Driver, see Driver Configuration Options on page 50. - 4.
+For detailed information about all the configuration options supported by the Simba Athena ODBC Driver, see Driver Configuration Options on page 55. - 4.
 Save the odbc.ini configuration file.

 If you are storing this file in its default location in the home directory, then prefix the file name with a period (.) so that the file becomes hidden.
 If you are storing this file in another location, then save it as a non-hidden file (without the prefix), and make sure that the ODBCINI environment variable specifies the location.
-For more information, see Specifying the Locations of the Driver Configuration Files on page 26.
+For more information, see Specifying the Locations of the Driver Configuration Files on page 28.